Public Television: Season 12

-Follow the journeys of three students-all drawn to design-as they travel across the country interviewing leaders in the field of designer to gain guidance for their own future paths.
+Follow the journeys of three students-all drawn to design-as they travel across the country interviewing leaders in the field of design to gain guidance for their own future paths.
 Starting their journey on one coast and ending up on the other, the road-trippers talk to everyone from animators to guitar-makers, jet-pack entrepreneurs, and the sound designer for Star Wars to hear the challenges they faced, the fears they tackled, and the conviction that carried them in their quest for meaningful work.
 Throughout 6 weeks and 6,300 miles, the advice collected on the road compels the road-trippers to think more broadly about their possibilities and launch into the next chapters of their lives.

 The keys to the Green RV go to three new road-trippers, all interested in design, who kick-start their cross-country journey of self-discovery with a visit to the art-tech spectacle of Two Bit Circus, where founders Brent Bushnell and Eric Gradman share their story of dabbling across domains and finding inspiration at the intersection of their interests.

 The East Coast born-and-bred road-trippers experience a totally foreign way of life-laidback and Californian-as they ride jet packs, talk to the creator of Frozen's Elsa in L.A., and venture north to Ventura where Patagonia designer John Rapp instructs them in the relaxed ways of West Coast work-life, finding what you love and digging in, and creating balance wherever you are.